 - FX Fax indicator lights when there is fax traffic on the voice/fax channel. - TX Transmit indicator blinks when voice packets are being transmitted to another H.323 endpoint. - RX Receive indicator blinks when voice packets are being received from another H.323 endpoint. - XS Transmit Signal indicator lights when the Voice/Fax channel is off-hook. - RS Receive Signal indicator lights when the Voice/Fax channel is ringing.

 Back Panel Description

-The cable connections for the MVP110 are made at the back panel.
-Connectors include Power, Command Port (RJ-45), Ethernet, and Voice/Fax Channel.
-The cable connectors are shown in Figure 1-5 and defined in the following groups.
+The cable connections for the MVP120 are made at the back panel.
+Connectors include Power, Ethernet, Command Port (RJ-45), and FXO Voice/Fax Channel.
+The cable connectors are shown and defined belos.